 Discover MSC Collaborations

-Abraham S. Fischler School of Education
+Abraham S. Fischler College of Education

-Camp Yofi: Partnered with Abraham S. Fischler School of Education and Camp Ramah Doram, which is located in Clayton, Georgia, to provide the Camp Yofi program, two one-week sessions for children with autism and their families.
+Camp Yofi: Partnered with Abraham S. Fischler College of Education and Camp Ramah Doram, which is located in Clayton, Georgia, to provide the Camp Yofi program, two one-week sessions for children with autism and their families.
 Three MSC staff and two graduate students have participated in the camp program.
 Dr. Susan Kabot of the Institute’s Autism Consortium has collaborated with the camp’s director to produce a manual for other camps interested in offering similar programs.
 The Marcus Foundation provided the funding for the development of the manual.
 Learn more...

 Applied Behavior Analysis (ABA) track: Beginning Fall, 2008, an ABA track will become part of the Bachelor of Science with a Concentration in Child Development degree.
-The courses have been approved by the Behavior Analyst Certification Board and will be offered collaboratively with NSU’s Abraham S. Fischler School of Education.
+The courses have been approved by the Behavior Analyst Certification Board and will be offered collaboratively with NSU’s Abraham S. Fischler College of Education.

 College of Osteopathic Medicine